Teinc3/TerriEngine/README.md

 Ideally, you should call `engine.update()` in a while loop with condition en `true`.

+## Opening Calculator

+The opening calculator is a tool that calculates the optimal opening moves to take in order to grant the player the greatest advantage in a multiplayer game.

+### Working Principle

+The calculator employs a Breadth-First Search (BFS) algorithm coupled with alpha-beta pruning to compute the optimal opening moves.
+The algorithm operates as follows:

+1. **Initialization**: The calculator begins at a specified cycle.
+For this cycle, it computes the ticks at which the player can execute attack instructions, referred to as InFoSend (IFS) ticks.

+2. **Tree Generation**: The calculator generates a tree of all possible attack instruction combinations for the cycle using a for loop.
+Depending on the IFS characteristics, the calculator also evaluates the feasibility of Pre-Interest Attack Initialization (PIAI).

+3. **Attack Update Differences (AUDiffs) Calculation**: For each attack instruction combination, the calculator computes the number of Attack Updates (AUs) that can be executed between the current IFS and the next IFS.
+It then calculates the amount of land that will be captured during this period and the corresponding number of troops required for the attack.

+4. **Simulation and Pruning**: The calculator simulates the attack instructions from previous cycles along with those from the current cycle.
+If the simulation fails due to insufficient troops, the calculator prunes the combination branch.
+If it succeeds, the calculator adds the combination branch to a results array.

+5. **Results Pruning**: After the for loop completes, the calculator prunes the results array, removing any branch that is directly inferior to another branch (such as having both a lower troop and land count than another).

+6. **Cycle Incrementation**: If the calculator has not reached the end of the game, it repeats the process for the next cycle by incrementing the cycle by 1 and injecting the results array into the calculator as previous instructions for forward simulation.
+This process continues until the end of the game.

+7. **Results Return**: Finally, the calculator returns the results array, which contains the optimal sequence of attack instructions.

 ## Hotkey Calculator

 **NOTE: This feature is outdated and will be updated soon.**